Professional indemnity arrangement

 - The need to have in place an indemnity arrangement is a mandatory requirement of the Code.

-- When applying to join or renew your registration with us, nurses and midwives are required to self-declare that they have in place, or will have in place, an appropriate indemnity arrangement when they practise in the UK.
+- When applying to join or renew your registration with us, nurses, midwives and nursing associates are required to self-declare that they have in place, or will have in place, an appropriate indemnity arrangement when they practise in the UK.

-- Each nurse and midwife is responsible for making sure they have the appropriate cover for their role and scope of practice.
+- Each nurse, midwife and nursing associate is responsible for making sure they have the appropriate cover for their role and scope of practice.
 The cover they have in place should be relevant to the risks involved in their practice, so that it is sufficient if a claim is successfully made against them.

-- While the arrangement does not need to be individually held by the nurse or midwife, it is their responsibility to ensure that appropriate cover is in place.
-It is vitally important to understand, that by signing the self-declaration, nurses and midwives specifically declare that whenever they practise they will have an appropriate indemnity arrangement in place.
+- While the arrangement does not need to be individually held by the nurse, midwife or nursing associate, it is their responsibility to ensure that appropriate cover is in place.
+It is vitally important to understand, that by signing the self-declaration, nurses, midwives and nursing associates specifically declare that whenever they practise they will have an appropriate indemnity arrangement in place.

-- If it is discovered that a nurse or midwife is practising without an appropriate indemnity arrangement in place, they will be removed from the register.
-Removal from the register means that they will no longer be able to practise as a nurse or midwife.
+- If it is discovered that a nurse, midwife or nursing associate is practising without an appropriate indemnity arrangement in place, they will be removed from the register.
+Removal from the register means that they will no longer be able to practise as a nurse, midwife or nursing associate.

 - You must have an appropriate indemnity arrangement in place from July 2014, regardless of the date your declaration was signed.
 If you practise without cover after this time, you will be breaking the law, even though you may only have to sign the declaration when you renew your registration.

 - When you self-declare, you are not required to provide a copy of your documents for your indemnity arrangement.
 However, you must maintain good records of both the indemnity arrangement and the disclosure of your scope of practice.

 If you work for the NHS